denten-books/plain-text/0-intro.md

 library containing thousands of texts, has brought with it further as yet unexamined possibilities.
 Unlike pen and paper which come in direct contact with each other during writing, the contact between keyboard and screen passes through another complex chain of mediation.
-Writing, in that sense, in itself becomes an experience both programmed and simulated.
+Writing in that sense in itself becomes an experience both programmed and simulated.
 We do not write in the conventional sense of inscribing marks into a static host.
 Rather, we are shown images of inscription superimposed onto media simulations.
 At best, such